top of page

 • Passing Ability: While they're primarily defensive players, modern defensive midfielders are also expected to contribute to the team's possession-based style.
 This requires good passing ability, including short, long, and diagonal passes to transition from defence to attack.

 • Ball Retrieval Skills: Winning aerial duels and ground duels is crucial for defensive midfielders.
-They must be able to regain possession through headers, intercepting passes, and outmuscling opponents.
+They must regain possession through headers, intercepting passes, and outmuscling opponents.

 • Composure: In high-pressure situations, defensive midfielders need to remain composed.
 They are often the first line of defence and the starting point of the team's attacks.
 So, their ability to stay calm under pressure is invaluable.